Chalarangelo/30-seconds-of-interviews/README.md

 /**
 It accepts two objects as arguments: the first object is the recipe for the food, while the second object is the available ingredients.
-Each ingredient's value is number representing how many units there are.
+Each ingredient's value is a number representing how many units there are.

 `batches(recipe, available)`
 */